Živojin Zdravković

+Background

 Zdravković was born in Belgrade in the family of a railroad clerk Dušan and his wife Živka, née Stanišić.
 He never knew his mother who died only six months after his birth under somewhat mysterious circumstances.
 His father, a quiet and diligent man who worked hard to support his family, never discussed Živka's death with his son.
 (One version of this tragic event describes Živka setting the fire to a stove where her husband had previously hidden a hand grenade brought for the battle field).
 Thus, Gika spent his early childhood in Kruševac raised by his paternal grandparents while his father was fighting in the Great War and later taken into the German captivity.
 He returned to Belgrade at the age of four when his father remarried soon after the World War I. His stepmother Jelisaveta was a kind woman who never made any difference between Gika and her own children, son and daughter, from the previous marriage.

 Gika was educated in Belgrade, first in elementary school Tsar Uroš and later in the Fourth Boys Grammar School where his headmaster was Momčilo Nastasijević, famous writer.
 Nastasijević's brother Svetomir was a well known composer and they both knew that Gika was attending two schools – general grammar and music school.
 More importantly they both supported the ambition of the young man.
 He started playing the oboe at the age of 13, "by chance" according to his own testimony: